Feuerlabs/jlrdemo/README.md

     `https://github.com/Feuerlabs/exosense_specs/blob/master/doc/exosense_demo_tutorial.pdf`

 Replace meta-exodemo with meta-jlrdemo (the Yocto build layerfor this demo).
+The meta-sbc6845 layer, mentioned in the tutorial, will not be needed.

+## Setting up configuration files
+After setting up the basic environment, as described in the tutorial, init the build environment with this command:

+    `. oe-init-build-env ../build`

+Copy `meta-jlrdemo/build_conf/*.conf` into the `conf` subdirectory of the build directory you are currently in.

+	cp ../meta-jlrdemo/build_conf/*.conf conf

+## Build the RPM
 Since the demo is installed on Tizen, we will not create a complete image, but rather a set of RPMs that can be installed on the standard demo.

-After the build directory has been generated, as outlined in the meta-exosense instructions, edit the following entries in conf/local.conf

-    MACHINE ?= "qemux86"
-    PACKAGE_CLASSES ?= "package_rpm"
-    EXTRA_IMAGE_FEATURES = "debug-tweaks exosense"
-    IMAGE_INSTALL_append = " erlang-jlrdemo"

-The meta-jlrdemo/build_conf directory contains valid config files that can be installed in the created build/conf directory.
-Make sure to edit the directories in bblayers.conf to reflect the local structure before building.

-In the build directory, do:
+Build the RPMs with:

     bitbake erlang-jlrdemo

 The rpms will be deposited in